TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step1_project_dir.md

         8. Data Type - A place to add a note about the type of data being added (ex.transcriptomic, genomic, EST . . .)

-        9. Source - A place to add notes about the source of the data such as accessionnumbers, “in-house information”, strain information etc. If a delimiter is needed here we recommend pipe ”|”.
+        9. Source - A place to add notes about the source of the data such as accession numbers, “in-house information”, strain information etc. If a delimiter is needed here we recommend pipe ”\|”.

         <br>
         <br>